-We are so grateful to be celebrating 12 years of Baby2Baby and the fact that we have distributed 270 million basic essentials to children living in poverty across the country.
-This year alone, we are reaching one million children, in over 200 cities, across all 50 states, and this year we were named to the TIME100 Most Influential Companies List.
+We are so proud to be celebrating 12 years of Baby2Baby and the fact that we have distributed 375 million basic essentials to children living in poverty across the country.
+Baby2Baby is now reaching more than one million children each year across all 50 states, and this year we were named to the TIME100 Most Influential Companies List.